Nolan Ryan: California Angels (1972–1979)

-On July 9, 1972, Ryan struck out three batters on nine pitches in the second inning of a 3–0 win over the Boston Red Sox; he became the seventh American League pitcher to accomplish the immaculate inning, and the first pitcher in Major League history to accomplish the feat in both leagues.
-(On April 19, 1968, he had struck out three batters on nine pitches in the second inning of a 2–1 win over the St. Louis Cardinals, becoming the eighth National League pitcher and the 14th pitcher in Major League history to accomplish the feat.)
+On July 9, 1972, Ryan struck out three batters on nine pitches in the second inning of a 3–0 win over the Boston Red Sox; he became the seventh American League pitcher to accomplish the immaculate inning, and the first pitcher in Major League history to accomplish the feat in both leagues (on April 19, 1968, he had struck out three batters on nine pitches in the second inning of a 2–1 win over the St. Louis Cardinals, becoming the eighth National League pitcher and the 14th pitcher in Major League history to accomplish the feat).

-In 1973, Ryan set his first major record when he struck out 383 batters in one season, beating Sandy Koufax's old mark by one.
-Remarking on this feat, Koufax joked, "Yeah, and he also surpassed my total for bases on balls in a single season by 91.
-I suspect half of those guys he struck out swung rather than get hit."
-Ryan threw two no-hitters in 1973.
-In the second one, on July 15 against the Detroit Tigers, he struck out 17 batters – the most in a recorded no-hitter.
+Ryan threw a no-hitter against the Kansas City Royals on May 15, 1973.
+He threw a second no-hitter on July 15 against the Detroit Tigers, he struck out 17 batters – the most in a recorded no-hitter.
 (This record was later tied by Max Scherzer on October 3, 2015.)
 Ryan was so dominant in this game, it led to one of baseball's best-remembered pranks.
 Tigers first baseman and cleanup hitter Norm Cash came to the plate with two outs in the bottom of the ninth, having already struck out twice, and was carrying a clubhouse table leg instead of a bat.
 Plate umpire Ron Luciano ordered Cash to go back and get a regulation bat, to which Cash replied, "Why?
 I won't hit him anyway!"
 With a regulation bat in hand, Cash did finally make contact, but popped out to end the game.
 Cash's teammate Mickey Stanley commented on facing Ryan that day by saying, "Those were the best pitches I ever heard."

+In 1973, Ryan set his first major record when he struck out 383 batters in one season, beating Sandy Koufax's old mark by one.
+Remarking on this feat, Koufax joked, "Yeah, and he also surpassed my total for bases on balls in a single season by 91.
+I suspect half of those guys he struck out swung rather than get hit."
+Ryan finished second in balloting for the Cy Young Award, behind Jim Palmer.

 Pitching 13 innings against the Boston Red Sox on June 14, 1974, Ryan threw 235 pitches, striking out 19, walking 10 and getting a no-decision.